build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 ## Load Testing Results

 Performance testing is key when comparing multiple instance types.
 In order to compare a `c6g.xlarge` and a `c5.xlarge` instance we will be performing a load test to verify that the application built for Graviton is working as expected.
 We discuss various load testing methodologies in the [Graviton Technical Guide on GitHub](https://github.com/aws/aws-graviton-getting-started) and recommend using a framework like [wrk2](https://github.com/kinvolk/wrk2). `wrk2` is a  version of `wrk` that is modified to produce a constant throughput load and report accurate latency details across various percentiles.
-I decided to go ahead and use `wrk2` to test the `shortenURL` function of our application and compare the total requests per second served as well as the average latency at each percentile during our load test.
+I decided to go ahead and use `wrk2` to test the `shortenURL` function of our application and compare the total requests per second served as well as the latency at each percentile during our load test.
 I've kept the load tests simple in this guide to illustrate that testing is important.

 Every time you make a software or hardware change you should re-evaluate your existing configuration and assumptions to ensure you are getting the full benefit of your new configuration.
 While full performance testing and optimization is outside the scope of this blog we have a [comprehensive performance runbook](https://github.com/aws/aws-graviton-getting-started/blob/main/optimizing.md) and [Go specific page](https://github.com/aws/aws-graviton-getting-started/blob/main/golang.md) in our AWS Graviton Technical Guide and your AWS team is always ready to help with any questions you may have.